arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-31-my-feedback-about-example-mapping.md

 ---
 title: My feedback about example mapping
 permalink: /:title:output_ext
-description: "Example mapping is a good way to align the team's understanding on domain problems and help your team to better collaborate.
+description: "Example mapping is a good way to align the team's understanding of domain problems and help your team to better collaborate.
 Last but not least, it eases to refine your stories and improve your backlog prioritization."
 layout: post
 date: 2022-10-31
 image: example-mapping/my-feedback-about-example-mapping.webp